Bless-04/Roblox_Sharp/README.md

 ├── Endpoints/              # where static Endpoint classes are
-│   ├── Endpoints.Enums/    # folder for holding Endpoint based enums; still in the Endpoints namespace ├── Models/                 # Json response deserialization models │   ├── Models.Internal/    # Internals Models for specific requests; still in the Models namespace │   ├── JsonConverters/     # Json converter models
+│   ├── Endpoints.Enums/    # folder for holding Endpoint based enums; still in the Endpoints namespace ├── Models/                 # Json response deserialization models │   ├── Models.Internal/    # folder for Internals Models that exist for specific requests; still in the Models namespace │   ├── JsonConverters/     # Json converter models
 │   ├── v1/                 # Models for v1 endpoints
 │   ├── v2/                 # Models for v2 endpoints